nathrobel/Distributed-Systems/README.md

 Implement a strategy to reserve the same numbered slot for both the hotel and the band, ensuring concurrency handling and message delays.

 Steps:
     Check for Availability:
         The client checks for available slots in both the hotel and band systems, focusing on the first 20 slots.
     Book the Earliest Common Slot:
         The client books the earliest available common slot in both systems.

     Release Other Booked Slots:
-        If a slot is reserved, the client releases other less optimal booked slots.
+        If a slot is reserved, the client releases other less optimal booked slots

     Recheck for Better Bookings:
         The client periodically checks for better available slots and updates the reservation if a better slot is found.
     Display Appropriate Messages:
-        The client provides feedback messages to the user regarding the status of their reservations.
+        The client provides feedback messages to the user regarding the status or their reservations.
     Ensure Delay Between Requests:
         A delay of at least 1 second is enforced between successive requests to prevent denial of service attacks.

    ![mySession2](mySession2pt1.png)
    ![mySession2](Mysession2pt2.png)